ZILtoid1991/pixelperfectengine/docs/design/fm_synth.md

 Pitch, and output can be set only with the lower half's parameters, either envelop can be set to change output levels if needed.
 Lower half's envelop can only affect P0 and P1 operators, upper half only affects S0 and S1.

+### Resonant mode

+The resonant mode can mimic the resonant waveforms of phase distortion synthesis engines, but with greater control over the waveform, and can generate a resonant form of any waveform, including the result of phase modulation synthesis.
+It is available on M0/1, M1/01, M1/11, M3/10, M3/11, with the last one has an additional ability of selecting between two sources (P1 output or S0 output).

+In this mode, the output levels of P1 (or S1 in case of Mode 3) control the amount of resonance output.
+Since the source is taken from the unattenuated output of the source oscillator, its output does not affect the output levels of the resonant waveform, and can be turned off completely if the original waveform is not wanted in the audio output.

 # Global settings

 The synth shares two LFOs (tremolo and vibrato) and four filters between channels.
 MSB 16 selects global parameters on any channel.